Saif-Abudalo/saif-abudalo.github.io/_pages/Writeups/AES-NCSC-Finals-2024.md

                     pass
 ```

-So we waited... two hours.
+So we waited ... two hours.

 python is great, but $256^4$ operations are really slow.
 I moved the same logic to C++ because it’s much faster than Python.